Pathological Demand Avoidance (PDA)

 Specialist Assessment Service forms

-- PDA referral booklet – It is important that details of all services and professionals involved are included in this form with contact details, so that we can contact people for more information from them if we need it.
+- PDA referral form – It is important that details of all services and professionals involved are included in this form with contact details, so that we can contact people for more information from them if we need it.
+This can be completed by a parent/carer or a professional involved.

-- Signs & indicators of possible Pathological Demand Avoidance (PDA); Information from Professionals supporting the Child/Young Person – This needs to be completed by professionals supporting the child/family, for example, Solar/Social Care/Early Help
+- Information from professionals – PDA– This needs to be completed by professionals supporting the child/family, for example, School/Solar/Social Care

 Please note, we are currently reviewing our PDA pathway to improve efficiency and thus ensure children/young people and their families are able to gain a more thorough understanding of their strengths and needs more quickly.
 Thus, it is likely that there will be changes to the assessment process and referral requirements in future.
 Please do refer to the website prior to making any referral to ensure you are completing the most up to date paperwork.